akhlaqahmad/story-buds-playtime-profiles/README.md

-# Story Buds Playtime Profiles - Build Club Hackathon Project
+# Story Time - Build Club Hackathon Project

 ## Project Overview
 StoryTime Playtime Profiles is a collaborative project developed during the Build Club hackathon.
 This application helps create and manage playtime profiles for children, making it easier to track and organize their activities and preferences.